 The Role of Food in Cusco’s Culture

 Food in Cusco is more than just sustenance; it’s an integral part of the city’s cultural identity.
 It serves as a bridge between the past and the present, connecting people through shared experiences and flavors.
-Traditional dishes are often prepared for special occasions and festivals, such as Inti Raymi, the Festival of the Sun, where locals come together to celebrate their heritage with music, dance, and, of course, food.
+People often prepare traditional dishes for special occasions and festivals, such as Inti Raymi, the Festival of the Sun, where locals come together to celebrate their heritage with music, dance, and, of course, food.

 These celebrations are a testament to the enduring spirit of the Andean people and their deep connection to their land and traditions.
 Sharing a meal in Cusco is a way to connect with the past and present, experiencing the city’s rich history and vibrant community.
 It’s an invitation to be a part of a living tradition that continues to thrive and evolve.